pwrstudio/txtblock/whitepaper.md

 In this text we outline a decentralized platform for publication and distribution of digital text.
 The purpose of the system is to enable long-term persistence of sharply defined, immutable units of information.
 Through a cryptographic link between the identifier and the identified (a digital fingerprint) the system is made tamper-proof and resistant to censorship.
 We see this proposal as one small contribution to the internet renaissance.

-A smart contract, currently implemented on the [Ethereum] protocol and blockchain, acts a decentralized catalogue ( _babel_ in the local terminology of _b10.hk_) allowing publication and retrieval of units of texts (called _blocks_).
+A smart contract, currently implemented on the [Ethereum] protocol and blockchain, acts a decentralized catalogue ( _babel_ in the local terminology of _txtblock_) allowing publication and retrieval of units of texts (called _blocks_).

 As with most catalogues, _babel_ does not contain the actual content but only a reference: a hash (called _yinn_).
 The _yinn_ can then be used to find the _block_ in a content-addressed, distributed, peer-to-peer file system, such as [IPFS].